joshimraw/Sercure-Reg-Log-system-PHP/README.md

-# Secure Registration and Login system with php mysql jquery
+# PHP-Login-System
+A sample login system with user registration